algolab-quantique/pauliarray/documentation/source/tutorials/fermion_to_qubit_mapping.rst

 General (Random) Mapping with PauliArray
 ----------------------------------------

-PauliArray allow to construct mapping for :math:`n` states by providing an invertible binary component :math:`n\times n` matrix.
+PauliArray allow for constructing mapping for :math:`n` states by providing an invertible binary component :math:`n\times n` matrix.
 To show this, we will consider a smaller molecule :math:`LiH`.

 .. code::